OswinLosper/oswin-losper-blog/content/pages/blog/post-three.md

 author: content/data/team/doris-soto.json
 excerpt: >-
   Choosing a framework to run your automation test against can be tricky.
 This can cause a lot of uncertainty.
-There are a lot of good tools out there to write and run end-to-end tests.
-Deciding on your automation tool does depend on your product or project and what you want to get out of automation testing.
 featuredImage:
   type: ImageBlock
   url: /images/whyTestCafe.jpg